-- (i) each of the prescribed child's prescribed parents; and - (ii) each of the child's birth parents; and - (iii) if a birth relative may be identified from the information the birth relative. - 5 "(3) A birth relative, prescribed relative or descendant of a prescribed child is entitled to apply for identifying information only with the written consent of each person who may be identified from the information.

-"(4) The consent of a person is not required for subsection (2) or (3) if the registrar-general is satisfied that-

-(a) the person is dead; or

-(b) the location of the person is unknown and could not be found out with reasonable inquiries.
+- "(2) A prescribed child (whether or not the child has turned 18 years old) is entitled to apply for- - (a) identifying information that consists of a copy of, or an extract from, an entry in the register of births about the prescribed child; and - (b) any other identifying information only with the written consent of- - (i) each of the prescribed child's prescribed parents; and - (ii) each of the child's birth parents; and - (iii) if a birth relative may be identified from the information-the birth relative. - "(3) A birth relative, prescribed relative or descendant of a prescribed child is entitled to apply for identifying information only with the written consent of each person who may be identified from the information. - "(4) The consent of a person is not required for subsection (2) or (3) if the registrar-general is satisfied that- - (a) the person is dead; or - (b) the location of the person is unknown and could not be found out with reasonable inquiries.

-"21 Provision of information by registrar-general
+"22 Provision of information by registrar-general

-"(1) This section applies if, on an application for identifying 15 information-

-- (a) the registrar-general is satisfied that the applicant is entitled to apply for the information; and - (b) the appropriate fee determined for section 43 of the Births, Deaths and Marriages Registration Act 1997 has been paid. - 20 "(2) The registrar-general must search the register of births and issue to the applicant- - (a) a copy of, or extract from, the relevant entry; or - (b) a notification of the result of the search.

-"(3) However, the registrar-general may refuse to make the search, or issue the copy, extract or notification, if satisfied that-

-- (a) the search, copy, extract or notification is required for an improper reason; or - (b) the applicant does not have a proper reason for requiring the search, copy, extract or notification.
+- "(1) This section applies if, on an application for identifying information- - (a) the registrar-general is satisfied that the applicant is entitled to apply for the information; and - (b) the appropriate fee determined for section 43 of the Births, Deaths and Marriages Registration Act 1997 has been paid. - "(2) The registrar-general must search the register of births and issue to the applicant- - (a) a copy of, or extract from, the relevant entry; or - (b) a notification of the result of the search. - "(3) However, the registrar-general may refuse to make the search, or issue the copy, extract or notification, if satisfied that- - (a) the search, copy, extract or notification is required for an improper reason; or - (b) the applicant does not have a proper reason for requiring the search, copy, extract or notification.

-30 "22 Application to Supreme Court in absence of consent
+"23 Application to Supreme Court in absence of consent

-"(1) If-
+- "(1) If-

-(a) a person would, under section 20, be entitled to apply for identifying information with the written consent of someone else; and the person may apply to the Supreme Court for an order under subsection (2).
+- (a) a person would, under section 21, be entitled to apply for identifying information with the written consent of someone else; and

+- (b) that person has refused to consent;

+the person may apply to the Supreme Court for an order under subsection (2).